Neomedes/bitburner/README.md

 - ✅ List missing requirements to join a factions
 - ✅ Find currently available PAL (for money, reputation)
 - ✅ Consider pre-requisite augmentations in the buying order
-- Find next level PAL (how much money and/or reputation is needed until the next best augmentations are available)
+- ✅ Find next level PAL (how much money and/or reputation is needed until the next best augmentations are available)
+- Split information about reputation, hacking and overall score
+- Make it possible to first search for charisma upgrades and hacking upgrade thereafter
+- Split reputation into faction and company reputation

 ### More Cheap Data